ScarredSceptile/mobile_lab_3/README.md

 # Checklist

-* [2] The git repository URL is correctly provided, such that command works: `git clone <url> `
+* [x] The git repository URL is correctly provided, such that command works: `git clone <url> `
-* [ ] The code is well, logically organised and structured into appropriate classes.
+* [x] The code is well, logically organised and structured into appropriate classes.
 Everything should be in a single package.
 * [ ] The app has been user tested with someone other than the author.
-* [ ] The user can go to Preferences and set the MIN_ACC value (sensitivity).
+* [x] The user can go to Preferences and set the MIN_ACC value (sensitivity).
-* [ ] The app plays sounds on the ball highest point.
+* [x] The app plays sounds on the ball highest point.
-* [ ] The app records the highest point reached by the ball.
+* [x] The app records the highest point reached by the ball.
 * [ ] Share your sensitivity constant as well as the size of the sliding window with others.
-* [ ] The repo is *public*, such that reviewers can access it and review it.
+* [x] The repo is *public*, such that reviewers can access it and review it.
-* [ ] The repo has a README.md file, explaining how to build the app, how to use the app, which features are working, which are not working, how the code is organised, and what extras does the project have.
+* [x] The repo has a README.md file, explaining how to build the app, how to use the app, which features are working, which are not working, how the code is organised, and what extras does the project have.

 ## Hints